Articles > Business > What are the steps to get an MBA

 What do MBA programs look for?

-Depending on the institution, you’ll likely need to have several items in hand as you apply to MBA programs.
+Depending on the institution, students may likely need to have several items in hand as they apply to MBA programs.
 These are:

 • Official undergraduate transcripts